arturoherrero/arturoherrero.com/article/_posts/2015-01-26-closure-design-patterns-ruby-edition.md

 ---
 layout: post
 title: Closure Design Patterns.
 Ruby Edition
+description: Back in 2012 I wrote an article about closure design patterns using Groovy.
+I have decided to use Ruby this time.
 ---

 Back in 2012 I wrote an article about **[closure design patterns][1]**.
 I used